-First-Year Honors Program - Program director, Dr. Cameron Airhart; associate director, Dr. Chris Stewart
+First-Year Honors Program - Program director/associate: Drs.
+Cameron Airhart and Chris Stewart

 This course of study in the spring semester for selected first year students merges a traditional humanities curriculum with the opportunity to study in London.
 Combining history, literature, philosophy, and the fine arts, this curriculum is a connected narrative of western ideas and culture from the ancient Greeks through the 20th century.
 London's museums, galleries, architecture, and theater provide a rich and dynamic learning environment, affording students a thorough preparation for more advanced study.
+Course description follows.

-Houghton in London - Program director, Dr. Cameron Airhart; associate director, Dr. Chris Stewart In this fall semester program upperclass students select a regular load of courses from a pool of eight options.
+Houghton in London - Program director/associate: Drs.
+Cameron Airhart and Chris Stewart

+In this fall semester program upperclass students select a regular load of courses from a pool of eight options.
 Although intentionally unique, the courses are designed to meet Houghton integrative studies requirements.
 The adjunct employment of British Christian professors, living and studying together in a global, metropolitan community, London's rich historical and cultural resources, and opportunities for travel greatly enhance this study.

-Houghton in Tanzania- Program director, Dr. Jon Arensen
+Houghton in Tanzania - Program director, Dr. Jon Arensen

-An intensive fall semester experience, Houghton in Tanzania offers the unique opportunity to study anthropology, history, animal ethology, linguistics, intercultural studies, and ecotourism in East Africa.
+An intensive spring semester experience, Houghton in Tanzania offers the unique opportunity to study anthropology, history, animal ethology, linguistics, intercultural studies, and ecotourism in East Africa.
 Students will visit the Maasai, Hehe, and other tribes, observe dozens of animal species in natural habitat, and soak up the history, language and culture of East Africa.
 (Course list follows.)

-During the semester in Tanzania, a student may earn between 12 and 17 hours selected from the following:
+During the semester in Tanzania, a student may earn between 12 and 17 hours.
+Course listings follow.